-All apps developed on the Marketplace are given unique credentials which enable them to securely access account data and make changes on behalf of itself and for users.
+All apps developed on the Marketplace are given unique credentials which enable them to securely access account data and make changes on behalf of itself and users who have installed the app.

-All API credentials, SDK keys, and Client Secrets should be stored securely and must never be exposed in client-side apps or in a public repository.
+API credentials, SDK keys, and Client secrets must never be exposed in client-side apps, local storage, or in a public repository.

 The following fields should never be logged or stored in cleartext, and should be encrypted at all times when at rest: